It’s time to take SuDS seriously

 - Third, there has been a great deal of reluctance by sewerage undertakers to adopt SuDS because of the high maintenance requirements, responsibility and a risk of claims in the event of failure.
 There is an ongoing debate about the sort of agreements that need to be entered into when SuDS have been constructed.
 Who wants to look after them and be responsible for their future efficacy?
 Anyone adopting SuDS is likely to want a hefty ‘dowry’ to take it on.

-By addressing these three areas we could see an increase in the uptake and successful implementation of SuDS in new developments.
+By addressing these three areas we could see an increase in the uptake and successful implementation of sustainable drainage in new developments.
 I would be interested to hear the views of others on the topic.
 Please let me know what you think.
 To find out how one of Motion’s SuDS experts can support your next development get in touch with us at: email@example.com